Maximum computing power in a rugged transportable chassis

 Bright and uniform

-Specified nominally as 1000-nit brightness, the new displays contrast ratio exceeds 400:1 while providing deep blacks and extremely bright and readable detail.
-The 1000 cd/m^2 displays were tested for maximum brightness using a Topcon BM-9 Luminance Meter: Measured maximum white luminance was 1053 nits.
+The new displays’ contrast ratio exceeds 400:1 while providing deep blacks and extremely bright and readable detail.
+The 1000 cd/m^2 displays were tested for maximum brightness using a Topcon BM-9 luminance meter.
+Measured maximum white luminance was 1053 nits.

-MilPAC-III is in continuous use in Theatre.
-Video feed from drones are fed to the CIC for analysis.
+MilPAC-III is in continuous use in-theatre.
+The video feed from drones is fed to the CIC for analysis.

-Compressed video may then be sent to command for evaluation.
+Compressed video may then be sent to command for subsequent evaluation.

 Video feeds can be mirrored through HDMI ports on top of the unit to allow the operator to share engagement data with the commanding officer.

 Deployable & reliable

-May be configured with extra I/O including, but not limited to, multiple Gigabit Ethernet or fiber ports.
+The MilPAC can be configured with extra I/O ports, including, but not limited to, multiple Gigabit Ethernet or fiber ports.

 Five removable drives as standard including three 3.5″ HDD’s.